 In accordance with Rhythm's certificate of incorporation and bylaws, each as currently amended and in effect, the Board is divided into three classes of directors of approximately equal size.
 The members of each class of directors are elected to serve a three-year term with the term of office of each class ending in successive years.
-Keith M. Gottesdiener and Christophe R. Jean are the Class I directors whose terms expire at the 2018 Annual Meeting.
-Each of Keith M. Gottesdiener and Christophe R. Jean has been nominated for, and has agreed to stand for, re-election to the Board to serve as a Class I director of Rhythm for three years until the 2021 Annual Meeting and until their successors are duly elected and qualified or until their earlier death, resignation or removal.
+Neil Exter, Todd Foley, and Ed Mathers are the Class II directors whose terms expire at the 2019 Annual Meeting.
+Neil Exter has declined to stand for re-election at the 2019 Annual Meeting.
+If elected at the 2019 Annual Meeting, Jennifer Good will be a Class II director.
+Each of Jennifer Good, Todd Foley, and Ed Mathers has been nominated for, and has agreed to stand for, election to the Board to serve as a Class II director of Rhythm for three years until the 2022 Annual Meeting of Stockholders and until their successors are duly elected and qualified or until his or her earlier death, resignation or

-It is intended that, unless you give contrary instructions, shares represented by proxies will be voted for the election of each of the two nominees listed above as director nominees.
+It is intended that, unless you give contrary instructions, shares represented by proxies will be voted for the election of each of the three nominees listed above as director nominees.
 Rhythm has no reason to believe that any nominee will be unable to serve.
-In the event that one or more nominees is unexpectedly not available to serve, proxies may be voted for another person nominated as a substitute by the Board, or the Board may reduce the number of directors to be elected at the 2018 Annual Meeting.
+In the event that one or more nominees is unexpectedly not available to serve, proxies may be voted for another person nominated as a substitute by the Board, or the Board may reduce the number of directors to be elected at the 2019 Annual Meeting.
 Information relating to each nominee for election as director and for each continuing director, including his or her period of service as a director of Rhythm, principal occupation and other biographical material, is included below.

-A plurality of the votes cast at the meeting will be required for the election of the Class I director nominees.
-The two nominees for director with the highest number of affirmative votes will be elected as directors.
+A plurality of the votes cast at the meeting will be required for the election of the Class II director nominees.
+The three nominees for director with the highest number of affirmative votes will be elected as directors.
 Broker non-votes and abstentions will not be treated as votes cast for this purpose and, therefore, will not affect the outcome of the election.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH OF THESE NOMINEES FOR CLASS I DIRECTOR.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH OF THESE NOMINEES FOR CLASS II DIRECTOR.